RodrigoPAml/AssemblerSimulator/README.md

 - 32 bits registers implemented
 - Address is oriented in byte (8 bits)
 - Syscall for output of char, integers and floats
-- You can disable the emulator feed (GUI, callbacks, etc) to have max performance
+- You can disable the emulator feed (GUI, callbacks, etc) to have better performance, mainly in the UI

 ![image](https://github.com/RodrigoPAml/AssemblerSimulator/assets/41243039/ac2505b2-7e64-4d98-9922-4692665b86ea)